synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/PointerInputEvent.md

 > `readonly` **cancelable**: `boolean`

-The **`cancelable`** read-only property of the Event interface indicates whether the event can be canceled, and therefore prevented as if the event never happened.
+Returns true or false depending on how event was initialized.
+Its return value does not always carry meaning, but true can indicate that part of the operation during which event was dispatched, can be canceled by invoking the preventDefault() method.

 [MDN Reference](https://developer.mozilla.org/docs/Web/API/Event/cancelable)